ibm-cloud-docs/discovery-data/tutorial-convo.md

     You could limit the number of results that are displayed to just 1 because you know each question has a paired answer.
 But, to do so would limit insightful information that might get returned by the assistant otherwise.
 The assistant evaluates the confidence of each possible response.
 It might find an answer that is better than the paired answer or that has a slightly different meaning that will better address the user's question.

     In the *Adjust result quantity* section, change the number to `2`.
-With this value, you can see what other suggestions are made by the assistant and two responses are easier to read than three.
+With this value, you can see what other suggestions are made by the assistant and the results are easier to read when there are two instead of three.
 1. In the *Preview* window, ask the same question that you asked to test the project in {{site.data.keyword.discoveryshort}}: `How does the virus spread?`

     Two responses are displayed.
 The exact answer is shown highlighted before the full passage is displayed.